yunhailuo/yl-omics-toolkit/README.md

 &nbsp;&nbsp;&nbsp;Argument&nbsp;&nbsp;&nbsp;|Help message
 ---|---
 -i|Illumina fastq sequencing file(s).
 Support multi-file input.
 A separated result folder and report will be generated for each fastq input.
--x, --index|Basepair position for library indices.
+-x, --index|Basepair position for library indexes.
 Fastq file will be demultiplex accordingly -r, --randomer|Basepair position for randomer, which indicates unique DNA/RNA molecules before PCR.
 Support both discrete and continuous regions.
 Discrete regions are separated by ",", and continuous region is expressed as "a:b".
 For example: "1:9,31:50" stands for a sequence combining nucleotides from position 1 to position 9 with nucleotides from position 31 to position 50.
 -o, --outpath|Path for outputs.
 Default is the same directory as input fastq(s).
 -h, --help|Show this help message and exit.